-No longer does making a homemade gluten-free pizza recipe have to be laborious, frustrating, or lead to disappointing results.
-This gluten-free crust recipe makes the pizza base of your dreams to load with whatever your heart desires!
+No longer does making a homemade gluten-free pizza crust recipe have to be laborious, frustrating, or lead to disappointing results.
+This GF crust makes the base of your dreams to load with whatever your heart desires!

-- Gluten-Free Flour Blend – For best results use a quality all purpose gluten-free flour with xanthan gum included, such as Cup4Cup.
-For more suggested GF flours, refer to the Best Gluten-Free Flour article.
+- Gluten-Free Flour Blend – Use a quality all purpose gluten-free flour with xanthan gum included, such as Cup4Cup.
+For more suggested GF flours, refer to the recommended gluten-free flour section.

 - Baking Powder – Since gluten-free dough needs a little assistance with rising, I prefer to use a combination of baking powder with yeast.
 This helps with lift and an airy texture.